piotr-yuxuan/slava/README.md

 FIXME add cljdoc

 This Clojure `Serde` relies on the inner serializer and deserializer of `GenericAvroSerde`.
-Because the way they are build, it is not possible to access their inner instance of `SchemaRegistryClient` without breaking Object privacy.
+Because the way they are built, it is not possible to access their inner instances of `SchemaRegistryClient` without breaking object-oriented privacy.
 As we prefer to be good citizens, we therefore have to declare our own instance and then pass it to the serdes.

+This library will not reach version 1.0.0 before more extensive tests have been written, and more detailed documentation has been added.

 # References

 FIXME add cljdoc

-For a more complete tool, see [FundingCircle/jackdaw](https://github.com/FundingCircle/jackdaw).
+For a more complete Clojure API around Kafka, see [FundingCircle/jackdaw](https://github.com/FundingCircle/jackdaw).